Student Volunteers Make a Difference!

 Student Information Meeting

-The 2015 Winter/Spring class is now closed.
-The next information meeting for the 2016 Winter/Spring class will be held in November 2015.
-Check back for updates.
-This information meeting is mandatory for all Student Volunteer applicants and their parent or guardian and will give an overview of the class, program, and requirements of both the Student Volunteer and their parent.
-Please remember to bring a copy of your current report card.
-Interviews for this program will take place that day only.
+The next information meeting for the 2016 Winter/Spring class will be held in November 14, 2015 at 9:00 a.m. at the Zoo’s Witherbee Auditorium.
+This information meeting is mandatory for all Student Volunteer applicants and their parent or guardian, and will give an overview of the class, program, and requirements of both the Student Volunteer and their parent.
+Interviews will be held this day only, so please plan on attending until 3:00 p.m. and remember to bring a copy of your current report card.

 Please note that space for this program is limited.